darkpotatoo/darkpotatoo/README.md

 # Hi!
-I'm Kate!
+I'm darkpotatoo!
-I'm known as **darkpotatoo** online.
+I'm also known as **darkpotatoben** online.
 I've been programming for about four years.

 I've been learning some java and python for about 5 years.
 I also use **skript**, a simple english-based minecraft server plugin that allows you to write code for almost anything imaginable if you know how to use it.